 With Magento 1 termination approaches on June 1, 2020, Magento 1 users may be wondering what’s the next step for their business.
 It’s stressful to consider such a big change and it may feel overwhelmed about where this put a majority of eCommerce businesses.
-We completely understand the situation, which is why we have put together this article to present you the Magento 1 alternatives.
+We completely understand the situation, which is why we have put together this article to present you the best Magento 1 alternatives.

 - What should have been improved in Magento 1?

 - Features and Considerations For Your New Platform

 What are the best Magento 1 alternatives?

 Migrating Magento 1 to Magento 2 is one of the best options, and the reasons why you should stick with Magento 2 are easy to find.
 Although Magento software is a smart choice, everything has changed drastically.
 By that I mean currently you have more choices than ever.
 There are options that are worth mentioning for your eCommerce switch such as Shopify, WooCommerce, BigCommerce, PrestaShop, WIX and more.

 You can see the original statistics of the most favorable platforms that Magento 1 users gravitate towards in the chart below:

 Of all 1500+ projects LitExtension received over the year, over 50% of those are Magento 1 to Magento 2 transfers.
 However, LitExtension have seen a rise in the number of users moving away from Magento 1.
 The biggest names in the list are Shopify, WooCommerce, OpenCart and BigCommerce.

 According to Builtwith‘s market shares, these platform also earn the most reputation on the market.
 Therefore, we would be focusing on these famous eCommerce platforms with its set of strongest points so as to find Magento 1 alternatives of your future re-platforming.